 We are continuing to work with the Australian Communications and Media Authority to improve spectrum management.

-In 2015 the Government agreed to implement the recommendations of the Spectrum Review, undertaken by the Department.
+In 2015, the Government announced it would implement the recommendations of the Spectrum Review, including to:

 - Replace the current legislative arrangements with new legislation that removes prescriptive processes and streamlines licensing for a simpler and more flexible framework

 - Better integrate the management of public sector and broadcasting spectrum to improve the consistency and integrity of the framework